by Andrea M. Darcy

 4. Stop judging yourself.

 It’s not that family gatherings can’t be the place to try out new behaviours.
 But be reasonable.
 If you do decide to stand your ground on something, stick to one thing only and promise yourself not to be upset if it doesn’t work.
-And make things easier on yourself by making sure you have support, such as a friend who is standby for you to call either from the event of after who can remind you to go easy on yourself.
+And make things easier on yourself by making sure you have support, such as a friend who is standby for you to call.

 Mindfulness, a tool now used by many therapists to help clients be more in touch with how they feel and find greater joy in day to day life, provides good tips for how to be more aware of the present moment at your family gathering.
 You can, for example, pay attention to your breath every time you feel your mind wondering or your emotions rising.
 Or even set your watch to beep quickly on every hour at which point you can check in- am I noticing the things in front of me, the colours, smells, sensations of this moment?